-Please confirm online ASAP (no longer than 1/2 an hour later, but sooner is better and most of you confirm within seconds!) by logging into your LA Casting account or from the link in your email.
-If you don't have access to a computer at the moment, please text us to confirm for you ASAP or let us know if you are having any issues.
+Please confirm online ASAP (no longer than 1/2 an hour later, but sooner is better and most of our rockstars confirm within seconds!) by logging into your LA Casting account or from the link in your email.
+If you don't have internet on your phone or access to a computer at the moment, please text us (commercials: Melody or Mandy) to confirm for you ASAP or let us know if you are having any issues.

 * * * * *

 For Actors Access theatrical auditions, you will usually get a cmail directly from Actors Access (which contains basic information -- address and time).
 We send this cmail to you, so when you reply, know that your message is going to us and not the casting director.
 This is just a basic heads up message, and there are no sides attached to this CMAIL - we email sides and details to you directly.
 You will ALWAYS receive a "YOU HAVE AN AUDITION!" text directly from me (Lara) with a little more info telling you to check your email for details and to confirm ASAP!